Genetic Diagnosis in a Baby

 NIPT involves testing the cell-free DNA circulating in a pregnant woman’s blood.
 This DNA is shed into her blood from the placenta during her pregnancy.
 This placental DNA is identical to the DNA of her developing baby.
 Analyzing this DNA is a non-invasive, safe way to test without any harm to the pregnancy, unborn child and mother.
 Traditionally genetic diagnosis of an as yet unborn baby has involved invasive methods, such as amniocentesis, which carries a small risk of miscarriage.

 As the technology improves, NIPT has increasing potential to be used to also identify genetic syndromes caused by mutations or changes in single genes.
-This development would increase the rate of accurate diagnosis in unborn infants considerably.
+This development would increase the rate of accurate diagnosis in newborns considerably.

 Newborn genetic screening

-For babies born in the developed world, newborn genetic screening is a standardized procedure conducted at or just after birth.
+For babies born in the developed world, newborn genetic screening is a standardized procedure performed at or just after birth.

 In the US, for example, this standardized screening involves taking a small blood sample from the heel of each newborn, usually within 48 hours of their birth.
 This blood sample is then tasted for up to 50 genetic syndromes or diseases, amongst them phenylketonuria (PKU), sickle cell disease, hypothyroidism, and G6PD.
 This testing usually leads to the diagnosis of around 3,000 infants who are positive for one of these 50 genetic diseases, a year.